HL7/fhir-specialty-rx/input/pages/message-structure.md

 - an event type equal to `query-response-unsolicited`
 - a Parameters resource as the focus (see below)
 - a mandatory Patient representing the patient in the sender's system
-- mandatory MedicationRequest, Practitioner, Organization resources to enable the recipient to match the Query Response - Unsolicited message with the related specialty prescription
+- mandatory MedicationRequest, Practitioner, Organization resources to enable the recipient to find the specialty prescription that the Query Response - Unsolicited message relates to
 - Searchset bundle(s) containing patient data captured as search results

 *Notes:*